MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 ## Manipulate your model

-Once you've placed your model on the appropriate surface, you're ready to manipulate it further if you need to display it to your customer.
+After you've placed your model on the appropriate surface, you're ready to manipulate it further if you need to display it to your customer.

 ### Scale your model

 Scaling your model means to increase or decrease the model's size.
 To scale your model, spread or pinch using two fingers.

 > [!TIP]
-> - To quickly reach 100% scale, double-tap on the model.
+> - To quickly reach 100&nbsp;percent scale, double-tap the model.
 A second double-tap will return the model to whatever scale it began at and you can quickly switch between those two sizes using the double-tap gesture.
-> - When you are scaling the model, a notification will appear on the screen telling you what percent scale your model is.
+> - When you're scaling the model, a notification will appear on the screen telling you what percent scale your model is.
 When you take your fingers off the screen, this notification will disappear.
-The 100% scale indicates life size or true size based on the product specifications.
+The 100&nbsp;percent scale indicates life size or true size based on the product specifications.
 > - Be careful not to rotate your fingers as you scale to avoid accidentally rotating the model.

 > [!div class=mx-imgBorder]